StackExchange/StackExchange.Redis/docs/Configuration.md

 Redis Server Permissions
 ---
 If the user you're connecting to Redis with is limited, it still needs to have certain commands enabled for the StackExchange.Redis to succeed in connecting.
-The client `AUTH`s, `SUBSCRIBE`s to change events, gets `INFO` about the server configuration, and `ECHO`s for heartbeat.
-Only the `SUBSCRIBE` is optional (and will reduce functionality appropriately).
-If you have permissions restricted on the server, you need to allow at least these 4 commands (plus whatever you are using), or disable `SUBSCRIBE` in the `CommandMap` above if now allowing it.
-For example, a common _very_ minimal configuration would be:
+The client uses:
+- `AUTH` to authenticate
+- `CLIENT` to set the client name
+- `INFO` to understand server topology/settings
+- `ECHO` for heartbeat.
+- (Optional) `SUBSCRIBE` to observe change events
+- (Optional) `CONFIG` to get/understand settings
+- (Optional) `CLUSTER` to get cluster nodes
+- (Optional) `SENTINEL` only for Sentinel servers
+- (Optional) `GET` to determine tie breakers
+- (Optional) `SET` (_only_ if `INFO` is disabled) to see if we're writable

+For example, a common _very_ minimal configuration ACL on the server (non-cluster) would be:
 ```bash
 -@all +@pubsub +@read +echo +info
 ```

+Note that if you choose to disable access to the above commands, it needs to be done via the `CommandMap` and not only the ACL on the server (otherwise we'll attempt the command and fail the handshake).
+Also, if any of the these commands are disabled, some functionality may be diminished or broken.

 twemproxy
 ---